longtv2222/3D-Car-Viewer/README.md

 * Inside ```infrastructure```, AWS resources are defined by CDK.
 * Inside ```prototype```, it is how the frontend portion of the application is created using React.

-Each folder has a dedicated README.MD so you can get around!
+Each folder has a dedicated README.MD so you can play around!